Mercy Ships: History

-The first ocean liner acquired was the Victoria, which was purchased for its scrap value of US $1 million.
-The vessel was transformed into the hospital ship and sailed to Africa in 1982.
-The ship's 350-member crew included Mercy Ships founders Don and Deyon Stephens, who lived on board the ship with their four young children for ten years starting in 1980.
+Mercy Ships was founded in 1978 by Don and Deyon Stephens in Lausanne, Switzerland, motivated by their Christian faith.
+It was founded in 1978 as the maritime division of Youth with a Mission (YWAM).

+The first ocean liner acquired was transformed into the hospital ship and sailed to Africa in 1982.
+The ship (formerly the Italian cruise ship Victoria) was purchased in 1978 from a floating scrap yard in Greece for US$1 million (its scrap-metal value) and renamed Anastasis.The ship's 350-member crew included Mercy Ships founders Don and Deyon Stephens, who lived on board the ship with their four young children for ten years starting in 1980.
 In 1983, the Anastasis (the Greek word for "resurrection") began operations in the South Pacific, then moved to Central America and the Caribbean Sea in the mid-80s.
 The ship moved on to Africa in 1991 and remained in service there until 2007.
-The final port of call for the Anastasis was Monrovia, Liberia.
+The final port of call for the Anastasis was Monrovia, Liberia, as the Africa Mercy took over operations.